jkstill/db-ping/README.md

 ### rds-dblink.sql

+This script was used to create a database link to an AWS RDS database.

+### atp-dblink.sql

-This script can be modified to connect to the remote database.
+This script was used to create a database link to an Oracle Autonomous Transaction database.

 ### ping-remote-db.sql

+Create a database link to be used for the ping test.

+You can modified one of the two scripts provided for that purpose, or create your own.

-The script `ping-remote-db.sql` will run a query against the remote database, and measure the round trip latency.
+The script `ping-remote-db.sql` will run a query against the remote database via the database link, and measure the round trip latency.

 Adjust the values for `:dblink_name` and `:iterations` as needed.

-Connect to the local database.
+Connect to the local database where the database link was created.

 Now run `ping-remote-db.sql`.